Raven Protocol (RAVEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Raven Protocol Historical Price

-According to the latest data gathered on Raven Protocol live price page, the current price of Raven Protocol is 0.00013046USD.
-The circulating supply of Raven Protocol(RAVEN) is 4.44B RAVEN , giving it a market capitalization of $578.79K.
+According to the latest data gathered on Raven Protocol live price page, the current price of Raven Protocol is 0USD.
+The circulating supply of Raven Protocol(RAVEN) is 4.44B RAVEN , giving it a market capitalization of $597.57K.

 The Raven Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAVEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.